UrbanInstitute/urban-map/README.md

  * Make a function for user to enter tooltip text
 * datatools wrapper it
 * Color palettes - add more, update
-* CSS for source notes, embed buttons
 * 2.0: allow single state mapping: separate jsons & aspect ratios needed for each state

-###Issues
-Southeastern Alaska: remade json using 2014 shapefiles, still have old geographies.
-SIGH CENSUS BUREAU.
-[Boundary differences here](http://www.cdc.gov/nchs/data/nvss/bridged_race/County_Geography_Changes.pdf).
-This will be an issue for researchers using the new county fips.
-No solution as of yet.